 From very early on, Hitler saw Christmas as an opportunity to blend holiday cheer with nationalist propaganda and anti-Semitism.
 In a speech in 1921 just after he was appointed party leader, Hitler condemned “the cowardly Jews for breaking the world-liberator on the cross.”
 He then swore “not to rest until the Jews... lay shattered on the ground.”

 Not exactly a traditional Christmas message.
 But the speech was followed by holiday carols, gifts, and a Christmas tree.
-Hitler realized the power of using the holiday to promote the Nazi agenda.
+Hitler realized the power of using the holiday to promote his agenda.

-Nazis Used Christmas To Bribe Germans With Money And Food
+They Used Christmas To Gain Influence Over Germans With Money And Food

-The Nazis used Christmas as an opportunity to win over Germans in the 1930s.
-In the early years of National Socialist rule, the Nazis set up a program to distribute money and goods to poor families every December.
-Nazi youth members collected donations for families suffering during the Great Depression – and took credit for the gifts.
+The Third Reich used Christmas as an opportunity to win over Germans in the 1930s.
+In the early years of their rule, the party set up a program to distribute money and goods to poor families every December.
+Youth members collected donations for families suffering during the Great Depression – and took credit for the gifts.

-The Nazis renamed Christmas “Julfest,” or Yuletide, and claimed that the holiday was not about Christianity at all – it was a Germanic festival to celebrate the winter solstice.
+The party renamed Christmas “Julfest,” or Yuletide, and claimed that the holiday was not about Christianity at all – it was a Germanic festival to celebrate the winter solstice.

-Christmas, according to the Nazis, had nothing to do with Jesus – it was all about the “rebirth of the Sun” at the winter solstice.
-To properly celebrate the holiday, Nazi propagandist Wilhelm Beilstein suggested a “community fire” that would grow “from the spark of the worldview that the Führer lit in our hearts.”
+Christmas, according to the Germans in charge at that time, had nothing to do with Jesus – it was all about the “rebirth of the Sun” at the winter solstice.
+To properly celebrate the holiday, propagandist Wilhelm Beilstein suggested a “community fire” that would grow “from the spark of the worldview that the Führer lit in our hearts.”